TOomaAh/graphql_api_skeleton/readme.md

 # GraphQL api skeleton

-This project is a skeleton for a GraphQL api.
+This project is a skeleton for a GraphQL api with jwt authentication.

 ## Installation